 A.T.
 Still University (ATSU) invites applications for a grant-funded exempt Behavioral Health & Wellness Counselor to promote counseling services, advocate for student mental wellness, coordinate student mental health activities with/for campus clubs and Missouri AHEC affiliates, provide overflow counseling assistance to residential students and significant life partners in Kirksville, and provide local and national counseling resources for off-campus students in Missouri training sites.
 The position reports to the Director of Behavioral Health & Wellness and works in cooperation with other departments on campus, especially the Missouri AHEC Program Office.
-This position is grant-funded with CDC and Missouri Department of Health and Senior Services support anticipated through May 31, 2023.
+This position is grant-funded with CDC and Missouri Department of Health and Senior Services support anticipated through May 31, 2024.
+Major Job Duties

 - Become a master trainer for the Mental Health First Aid program and be responsible for training students and ATSU employees.